aayush993/AWS-SAA-Notes/ELB.md

 - AWS responsible: maintenance, upgrade and High availability
 - Different types: [[CLB]], [[ALB]], [[NLB]], [[Gateway Load Balancer]]
 - Recommended to use new gen
-- can be setup as internal or external
+- can be setup as internal or external facing.
 - [[Bound to Region]]
 -  - [[SSL Terminate]] for websites
  - separate public private network